 At Thakeham most TAs have undergone First Aid Training and the appointed persons are Mrs Younger and Mrs Bowbrick.
 Staff should receive appropriate training before administering first aid or medication.
 Please see our Medicines Policy and First Aid Policy.
-We have 5 members of staff who have Paediatric training which is needed for children under the age of 5, two of whom are always on site either in class or in close proximity.
+We have 6 members of staff who have Paediatric training which is needed for children under the age of 5, two of whom are the class teachers for Reception and two are always on site either in class or in close proximity.